 It has also been said that it is the fear itself of a certain situation that is worse than the actual situation.
 However, so many people find it almost impossible to break through the fear barrier and face their demons.

 Much of coaching is about asking the right questions, listening and empathising with the client and then devising goals and putting manageable steps in place, in order to make some positive and worthwhile changes.

-Here are a few easy steps to guide you to achieving your own personal success.
+Here are a few easy steps to guide you to achieve your own personal success:

-- Accept responsibility.
-This puts you in a position of power and allows you to take control of the situation rather than letting it take control of you.
+This puts you in a position of power and allows you to take control of the situation - rather than letting it take control of you.

-- Develop a positive attitude.
 Your outlook on life is crucial to your success since what you choose to focus on will become your reality.
-If you dwell on everything that is wrong in your life-then that is what you will find.
-Adopt the phrase: ‘positive thoughts will produce positive outcomes.’
+If you dwell on everything that is wrong in your life, that is all you will be able to find.
+Adopt the phrase: “positive thoughts will produce positive outcomes.”

-- Develop positive relationships.
 Never underestimate the impact people have on you.
-Focus on the positive and supportive people you know and meet and hold back on those who drain your energy.
+Focus on the positive and supportive people you know and meet, and hold back on those who drain your energy.

-- Manage your time effectively.
-In order to make best use of you time, you need to have clarity of purpose.
+In order to make the best use of your time, you need to have clarity of purpose.
 Develop systems that work for you and eliminate those that don’t.
 Easier said than done, but this is where coaching comes into its own!

-- Set goals and commit to them.
 This is at the heart of any coaching process.
-List your goals for all areas of your life-work, family, ‘me time’- and decide what you want to achieve next week, next month, next year.
-Then, take the most significant step of all—TAKE ACTION!
+List your goals for all areas of your life - work, family, ‘me time’- and decide what you want to achieve next week, next month, next year.
+Then, take the most significant step of all - take action!